-The EXEC command interpreter waits for a specified interval of time until user start input, if no input is detected, the EXEC resumes the current connection, or if no connections exist, it returns the terminal to the idle state and disconnects the incoming session.
+The EXEC command interpreter waits for a specified interval of time until the user starts input.
+If no input is detected, the EXEC resumes the current connection, or if no connections exist, it returns the terminal to the idle state and disconnects the incoming session.

-To set this interval use the exec-timeout subcommand.
+To set this interval use the exec-limit subcommand.
 The command syntax is: